INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • grade 3 requires individual assessment

-• grades 4 and 5 are burdened with high perioperative risk due to potential damage to the draining venous system, which may serve the AVM and surrounding healthy tissue.
-The alternative here is conservative management (good outcome ~35%)
+• grades 4 and 5 are associated with a high perioperative risk due to potential damage to the draining venous system that may serve both the AVM and surrounding healthy tissue.
+The alternative here is conservative management (good outcome in ~35%)

 • other factors increasing the risk of bleeding: